nathanbaum/couchparty/README.md

-# UnityNetworkingTutorial
+# CouchPartyVR
-a slightly improved version of Unity's multiplayer tutorial
+a slightly improved version of Marioparty built for VR